MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableRemovableDriveScanning
 Indicates whether to scan for malicious and unwanted software in removable drives, such as flash drives, during a full scan.
-If you specify a value of $False or do not specify a value, Windows Defender scans removable drives during any type of scan.
-If you specify a value of $True, Windows Defender does not scan removable drives during a full scan.
+If you specify a value of `$False` or don’t specify a value, Windows Defender scans removable drives during any type of scan.
+If you specify a value of $True, Windows Defender doesn’t scan removable drives during a full scan.
 Windows Defender can still scan removable drives during quick scans or custom scans.

 ```yaml
 Type: Boolean